 Implant

 The contraceptive implant is a flexible rod about the size of a matchstick.
 It’s inserted just under the skin of your upper arm and slowly releases the synthetic hormone progestogen.
-It can be left in place for up to 3 years.
-It’s a very effective contraceptive, and a good option if you want contraception that you don’t have to think about every day.
+It can be left in place for up to 5 years.
+It’s a very effective contraceptive, and a good option if you want long-lasting contraception that you don’t have to think about every day.

 You can get the implant fitted by your GP or a sexual health clinic